tsaridas/jackett-stremio/README.md

 ### Setup Jackett

-Open your browser, go on `http://{{ YOUR IP }}:9117/`.
-Replace `{{ YOUR IP }}` with your LAN IP.
-Press "+ Add Indexer", add as many indexers as you want.
+1. Open your web browser and navigate to `http://{{ YOUR LAN IP }}:9117/`.
+Replace `{{ YOUR LAN IP }}` with your local network IP address.

+2. Click on "+ Add Indexer" to add as many indexers as you require.

-Copy the text from the input where it writes "API Key" from top right of the menu in Jackett and setup the indexers you want.
+3. Locate the "API Key" in the top-right corner of the Jackett menu.
+Copy the text from the input field.

+4. Configure the indexers according to your preferences.

-Once that is done change the ENV variables JACKETT_HOSTS and JACKETT_APIKEYS to match your host on the container that you used.
+5. Once you have completed the above steps, update the ENV variables `JACKETT_HOSTS` and `JACKETT_APIKEYS` to match your container's host configuration.

+Remember that the indexer's responsiveness can significantly impact the time it takes to retrieve results for users, so consider this when configuring your setup.

 ### Add Jackett Add-on to Stremio